vinestreet/vsi_wp_template/readme.md

 	git clone git@github.com:vinestreet/necco.git .

-### Wordpress Submodule
+#### Wordpress Submodule

-This repo has the wordpress core [Wordpress Core](https://github.com/markjaquith/WordPress) setup as a submodule.
+This repo has the [Wordpress Core](https://github.com/markjaquith/WordPress) setup as a git submodule.

-Before you install, you'll need to switch to the current stable wordpress branch.
-Find the latest branch before `master` on the [Wordpress Core](https://github.com/markjaquith/WordPress).
-As of this writing, the latest branch is `3.2-branch`. open `.gitmodules` and enter the the appropriate branch
+Before activating the submodule, you'll need to specify which wordpress branch to pull from.
+To do this, find the latest branch before `master` on the [Wordpress Core](https://github.com/markjaquith/WordPress).
+As of this writing, the latest branch is `3.2-branch`.
+Open `.gitmodules` and enter the the appropriate branch name.

 Initialize the wordpress core submodule:

 	git submodule update --init

+Having wordpress as a submodule makes upgrades very easy.
+Just `cd` into `/core` and checkout a new branch:

+	git checkout "new branch"

-### Install Wordpress normally
+#### Install Wordpress from `/core`

-### wp-config
+#### wp-config

-Move `wp-config.php` from `core` to the http root.
+Move `core/wp-config.php` up one directory level to the http root directory.

-We need to move the wp-content directory to the root url.
-Add the following to `wp-config` just before the the call to `wp-settings`
+We now need to redirect the wordpress content directories (`themes`, `plugins`, and `uploads`) to the http root directory.
+Add the following to `wp-config.php` just before the the call to `wp-settings`

 	/* Move wp-content - must be set before call to 'wp-settings'*/ define( 'WP_CONTENT_DIR', $_SERVER['DOCUMENT_ROOT'] );
 	define( 'WP_CONTENT_URL', 'http://' . $_SERVER['HTTP_HOST']);

-### index.php

-Move `index.php` from `core` to the http root.

-Open `index.php` and change the last line to:

-	require('core/wp-blog-header.php');

 Theme
 -----------
 Based on the HTML5 Reset Wordpress Theme

-## Summary:
+### Summary:

 The HTML5 Reset Wordpress theme is a blank theme based on the [HTML5 Reset templates](https://github.com/murtaugh/HTML5-Reset).
 It's a great empty slate upon which to build your own HTML5-based Wordpress themes.